 Incidence and Prevalence of Multiple Myeloma

 Overall incidence of multiple myeloma has increased over the past few decades.
-Multiple myeloma is the second most common cancer of the blood and accounts for about 1% of all cancer diagnoses.
+Multiple myeloma is the second most common cancer of the blood and accounts for about 1 percent of all cancer diagnoses.

 According to the World Health Organization (WHO), multiple myeloma and lymphomas (other cancers of the lymphatic system) are the eighth most common type of cancer worldwide, excluding non-melanoma skin cancer.
 In 2004, approximately 479,000 people were diagnosed with multiple myeloma or lymphoma (e.g., non-Hodgkin’s lymphoma, Hodgkin's disease).

-The National Cancer Institute (NCI) of the U.S. National Institutes of Health (NIH), reports that about 20,600 cases of multiple myeloma occur each year in the United States.
+The American Cancer Society reports that about 26,850 cases of multiple myeloma occur each year in the United Statesresulting in about 11,240 deaths.
 Multiple myeloma is more common in men, in people over the age of 65, and in African Americans.